 Why it's important to document your content strategy

 62% of companies who’ve had the most successes at content marketing have a documented content strategy.
-There are three main reasons for this:
+Putting a strategy in place means you can maximise the opportunities to convert from content:

 What is content marketing?